drseergio/drseergio.github.com/source/news-sources/index.markdown

  * [Aeon film](http://aeon.co/film/) - Aeon Film screens contemporary and classic short documentaries, exploring the intersections between nature, culture and ideas.

- * [Dan Ariely](http://danariely.com/feed/) - blog of a well known behavioral economics researcher and the author of "Predictably irrational".
+ * [Jacobin magazine](https://www.jacobinmag.com) - Jacobin is a leading voice of the American left, offering socialist perspectives on politics, economics, and culture.

  * [Derek Sivers](http://sivers.org/en.atom) - blog of the creator of CD baby.